Liquid hydrogen

 To exist as a liquid, H2 must be cooled below its critical point of 33 K. However, for it to be in a fully liquid state at atmospheric pressure, H2 needs to be cooled to 20.28 K. A common method of obtaining liquid hydrogen involves a compressor resembling a jet engine in both appearance and principle.
 Liquid hydrogen is typically used as a concentrated form of hydrogen storage.
 Storing it as liquid takes less space than storing it as a gas at normal temperature and pressure.
 However, the liquid density is very low compared to other common fuels.
-Once liquefied, it can be maintained as a liquid in thermally insulated containers.
+Once liquefied, it can be maintained as a liquid for some time in thermally insulated containers.

-There are two spin isomers of hydrogen; liquid hydrogen consists of 99.79% parahydrogen and 0.21% orthohydrogen.
+There are two spin isomers of hydrogen: Room temperature hydrogen is 75% orthohydrogen.
+At cryogenic temperature it converts exothermically to parahydrogen.
+The thermodynamic lowest energy state for liquid hydrogen consists of 99.79% parahydrogen and 0.21% orthohydrogen.
+To avoid that the exothermic heat release occurs in storage, and thereby causes excessive boil-off, catalytic conversion to parahydrogen during liquification is employed.